 - (g) Combined estrogen- and progestin-based drugs;

 - (h) Progestin-based drugs;

 - (i) Extended- or continuous-regimen drugs;

-- (j) Estrogen- and progestin-based patches;
+- (i) Estrogen- and progestin-based patches:

 - (k) Vaginal contraceptive rings;

-- (l) Diaphragms with spermicide;
+- 24 (1) Diaphragms with spermicide;

-- (m) Sponges with spermicide;
+- 25 (m) Sponges with spermicide;

 - (n) Cervical caps with spermicide;

-- (o) Female condoms:
+- (o) Female condoms;

 - (p) Spermicide;

-- (q) Combined estrogen- and progestin-based drugs for emergency contraception or progestin-based drugs for emergency contraception; and
+- (q) Combined estrogen- and progestin-based emergency contraception or progestin-based drugs for emergency contraception; and

 - (r) Ulipristal acetate for emergency contraception.

-- 12. Except as otherwise provided in this section and federal law, a health maintenance organization may use medical management techniques, including, without limitation, any available clinical evidence, to determine the frequency of or treatment relating to any benefit required by this section or the type of provider of health care to use for such treatment.
+- Except as otherwise provided in this section and federal law, a managed care organization may use medical management techniques, including, without limitation, any available clinical evidence, to determine the frequency of or treatment relating to any benefit required by this section or the type of provider of health care to use for such treatment.

-- 13. A health maintenance organization shall not use medical management techniques to require an enrollee to use a method of contraception other than the method prescribed or ordered by a provider of health care.
+- A managed care organization shall not use medical management techniques to require an insured to use a method of contraception other than the method prescribed or ordered by a provider of health care.

-- 14. A health maintenance organization must provide an accessible, transparent and expedited process which is not unduly burdensome by which an enrollee, or the authorized representative of the enrollee, may request an exception relating to any medical management technique used by the health maintenance organization to obtain any benefit required by this section without a higher deductible, copayment or coinsurance.
+- A managed care organization must provide an accessible, transparent and expedited process which is not unduly burdensome by which an insured, or the authorized representative of the insured,

-- 15. As used in this section:
+may request an exception relating to any medical management technique used by the managed care organization to obtain any benefit required by this section without a higher deductible, copayment or coinsurance.

-- (a) "Medical management technique" means a practice which is used to control the cost or utilization of health care services or prescription drug use.
-The term
+14. As used in this section: